TomPace101/nanopore_diffusion/new_notes.md

 _TODO_ the homogenization simulation requests have no property schema, and an incomplete docstring

-_ISSUE_ the mpi test won't work if the output isn't cleaned up first, because it just keeps appending.
-Maybe debug needs a file deletion request, which we run before the MPI test in this case.

 _FEATURE_ run with doit without dodo.
 See old notes about this.
 This requires digging into doit and copying out some of its code.